 CONTRACT FREE

-REIMBURSED TREATMENT
+INSURED TREATMENT

-UNREIMBURSED TREATMENT
+NON-INSURED TREATMENT

 N.B.
 The prices above apply to consumers whose health insurer does not have a contract with the healthcare provider in question.
 If you do have a contract with your health insurer, different prices may apply.